I’ve never hit the top of the driving distance charts over the years but I have always felt very comfortable with how far I hit the ball.

-Testing by the Titleist Vokey Research & Development team found that a new wedge can generate up to 2000 RPM more and less than half the roll out of a wedge which had been played within 125 rounds.
+Testing by the Titleist Vokey Research & Development team found that a new wedge can generate up to 2000 RPM more and less than half the rollout of a wedge that had been played within 125 rounds.

 And there is no doubt wedges are the top most changed club by pros who will often switch their wedges out to ensure they are getting the maximum spin from them.

 But for us mere mortals who can’t just go and get a new wedge at will how important is that potential loss of spin rate over time?